America Finally Has Its First Black Bachelorette

 “Maybe I should have come out of the limo with an afro for Nick,” she jokes.
 “But at this age, I don’t know how to be anything but myself.
 Whether you say I’m too black, I’m not black enough, this is me.
 I hope people realize that my journey to love doesn’t have to be any different just because my skin is.
 I hope that they are open to watching me find love.”

-As if on a producer’s cue, “Stay With Me,” by Sam Smith swells over the hotel lobby speakers.
+As if on a producer’s cue, “Stay With Me,” by Sam Smith, swells over the hotel lobby speakers.

 *A version of this article appears in the June 12, 2017, issue of New York Magazine.